junxit/us-congress-bills-112/metadata.md

 - 2011-06-23 — Introduced in Senate
 - 2011-06-23 — Read twice and referred to the Committee on Environment and Public Works.
+- 2011-12-08 — Committee on Environment and Public Works.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2012-04-24 — Committee on Environment and Public Works Senate Subcommittee on Water and Wildlife.
+Hearings held.
+With printed Hearing: S.Hrg.
+112-968.
+- 2012-07-16 — Committee on Environment and Public Works.
+Reported by Senator Boxer with an amendment in the nature of a substitute.
+With written report No. 112-183.
+- 2012-07-16 — Committee on Environment and Public Works.
+Reported by Senator Boxer with an amendment in the nature of a substitute.
+With written report No. 112-183.
+- 2012-07-16 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 452.